mhscott/mhscott.github.io/_posts/2020-05-17-gimme-all-your-damping-all-your-mass-and-stiffness-too.md

 Just because OpenSees is open source does not mean it is a fully transparent box.
 This is mostly because documentation has lagged behind development.
 So, pessimists would say the box is semi-opaque while optimists would characterize it as semi-transparent.
 But a few parts of OpenSees are definitely housed in an opaque box.

 Take, for instance, the stiffness matrix.
 We received many requests for functionality to extract the stiffness matrix for post-processing and offline calculations, e.g., in MATLAB.
 As a result, the `printA` function was added a few years ago.
-This function returns the left-hand side matrix in whatever linear system of equations, $${\bf A}{\bf x}={\bf b}$$, OpenSees currently has in memory.
+This function returns the left-hand side matrix in whatever linear system of equations, **Ax**=**b**, OpenSees currently has in memory.

 Note that the `printA` function only works with the `FullGeneral` system of equations, which stores the entire _N x N_ matrix.
 Getting the non-zeros out of sparse matrix storage and filling in zeros where needed is just not worth the effort.